Project Manager: John Wyatt Greenlee

-One of the peculiar aspects of the Domesday register of 1086 are the range of taxes paid in-kind.
+One of the peculiar aspects of the Domesday register of 1086 are the range of taxes that the English paid in-kind.
 Domesday records payments in pigs, in fish, in ale, and in many other types of food.
-Of these in-kind payments, the one that stands out to modern viewers is likely the eel-rents.
-This is in part because, in Europe and the Americas, we have generally moved away from eating eel on anything like a regular basis, and it consequently appears less normal to us than many of the other food-rents.
+Of these in-kind payments, the one that stands out most to modern viewers is likely the eel-rents.
+This is in part because, in Europe and the Americas, we have generally moved away from eating eel on anything like a regular basis.
+Consequently, the idea of eels having any type of social or economic value appears less normal to us the thought of other animals or commodities having negotiable value.
 We still eat pigs and drink ale.
-But the eels also stand out for the sometimes excessive numbers — the village of Harmston, for example, was recorded as owing the Earl Hugh 75,000 eels per year, and fishermen in Wisbech owed various local monasteries a combined total of almost 35,000 per year.
+But the eel-rents also stand out for the sometimes excessive numbers of animals at play — the village of Harmston, for example, owed the Earl Hugh 75,000 eels per year, and fishermen in Wisbech needed to pay various local monasteries a combined total of almost 35,000 per year.

-Numbers like these tend to be the ones that get cited in any histories that touch on the question of eel-rents.
+Eel-rents usually only find passing mention in history books, and when they do it is these types of rents, with their eye-popping numbers, that dominate.
 It is worth noting, though, that these numbers, while high, are not out of the range of normal.
-Domesday, and subsequent documents, show that rents of multiple thousands of eels a year were common for single fisheries or mills.
-All told, at the time of the Great Survey in 1086 there were more than 500,000 eels being paid in taxes each year in England.
+Domesday and subsequent documents show that rents of multiple thousands of eels a year were common for single fisheries or mills.
+All told, at the time of the Great Survey in 1086 people living in England owed more than 500,000 eels in taxes each year to their landlords.

 The purpose of this project is to map and present the role of eel-rents in the medieval and early modern English economy.
 From at least the tenth century onward, the English all across the island paid some taxes in eel (live and dead).
 English eel-rents have long been understudies and misunderstood, and this project demonstrates both the breadth, and the depth, of the rents in English history.